 - Renewing Or Extending Your CrashPlan For Home Subscription

 - This tutorial explains how to automatically or manually renew your CrashPlan for Home subscription.
 To add additional time to your subscription, follow the steps below for extending your existing subscription.

 - This article explains your options for viewing and retrieving receipts for CrashPlan for Home and CrashPlan PRO.

 - An active CrashPlan for Home subscription is required if you are backing up to CrashPlan Central.
 This article describes what to expect if a subscription renew fails.

 - This tutorial explains how to set your billing preferences to auto renew your subscription.

-- You can update your billing information online through your My Account settings.
-This article describes the process of updating your billing information.
+- You can update or remove your billing information online through your My Account settings.
+This article describes how to update or remove your billing information.